-Immediately prior to the closing of the IPO, Ingram Industries will consummate the Split-Off.
-The consummation of the Split-Off is a non-waiveable condition to the closing of the IPO.
+Immediately prior to the closing of the IPO, Ingram Industries consummated the Split-Off.
 The Company, Ingram Industries, and Ingram Entertainment have also entered into certain agreements to effect the Reorganization.
-The following is a summary of certain of the
+The following is a summary of certain of the material terms of the Split-Off.